Appendix B — Research computing overview

 - A little more difficult to set up for a relatively non-technical user

-B.1.4 PostgreSQL
+C.1.4 PostgreSQL

 PostgreSQL is in some ways out of place in this list, as it is not a programming language or statistical software package.
 But given that much of this course uses PostgreSQL, we discuss it briefly here.
 According to its website, “PostgreSQL is a powerful, open source object-relational database system with over 35 years of active development that has earned it a strong reputation for reliability, feature robustness, and performance.”
 For our purposes, the relevant fact is that PostgreSQL is a powerful system for storing data in a way that it can be processed, combined, and used in analysis.

 There are a number of similar database systems, including SQLite, MySQL, and Oracle.
-We use PostgreSQL in part because we make extensive use of WRDS data, which is made available in a PostgreSQL database, but also because PostgreSQL is a very robust database system offering perhaps the strongest feature set among the main open-source alternatives.
+We use PostgreSQL in part because we make extensive use of WRDS data, which is made available in a PostgreSQL database, and also because PostgreSQL is a very robust database system offering perhaps the strongest feature set among the main open-source alternatives.

 Starting from Chapter 6, we make extensive use of data sources from the PostgreSQL supplied by WRDS.
 WRDS essentially provides data in two forms: as SAS data files (accessible via SFTP) and as tables in a PostgreSQL database.